 Please read this.
 It’s an excellent novella!

-We are a gang of elk.
+We are a band of gorillas.

 Thanks for reading us.